Protein: Protein purification

+Proteins may be purified from other cellular components using a variety of techniques such as ultracentrifugation, precipitation, electrophoresis, and chromatography; the advent of genetic engineering has made possible a number of methods to facilitate purification.

 To perform in vitro analysis, a protein must be purified away from other cellular components.
 This process usually begins with cell lysis, in which a cell's membrane is disrupted and its internal contents released into a solution known as a crude lysate.
 The resulting mixture can be purified using ultracentrifugation, which fractionates the various cellular components into fractions containing soluble proteins; membrane lipids and proteins; cellular organelles, and nucleic acids.
 Precipitation by a method known as salting out can concentrate the proteins from this lysate.
 Various types of chromatography are then used to isolate the protein or proteins of interest based on properties such as molecular weight, net charge and binding affinity.
 The level of purification can be monitored using various types of gel electrophoresis if the desired protein's molecular weight and isoelectric point are known, by spectroscopy if the protein has distinguishable spectroscopic features, or by enzyme assays if the protein has enzymatic activity.
 Additionally, proteins can be isolated according to their charge using electrofocusing.

 For natural proteins, a series of purification steps may be necessary to obtain protein sufficiently pure for laboratory applications.
 To simplify this process, genetic engineering is often used to add chemical features to proteins that make them easier to purify without affecting their structure or activity.
 Here, a "tag" consisting of a specific amino acid sequence, often a series of histidine residues (a "His-tag"), is attached to one terminus of the protein.
 As a result, when the lysate is passed over a chromatography column containing nickel, the histidine residues ligate the nickel and attach to the column while the untagged components of the lysate pass unimpeded.
-A number of different tags have been developed to help researchers purify specific proteins from complex mixtures.
+A number of tags have been developed to help researchers purify specific proteins from complex mixtures.